 Remember, international students can’t work full-time during study time unless they are completing a masters by research or doctoral degree .
-And they can’t work for more than 20 hours in any week except over the summer break when full-time work is allowed.
+And they can’t work for more than 20 hours in any week except over certain scheduled breaks when full-time work is allowed.

 A piece work (or piece rate) arrangement is when an employer pays you for the number of items or ‘pieces’ you complete.

 For example, you might be employed to pick fruit and be paid by the number of buckets you collect.

 If you’re paid a piece rate you should still receive at least the minimum wage for every hour you work.